 LCK Playoffs – Then and Now

-Once the regular split comes to an end, the top 5 teams in the LCK standings move on to the LCK playoffs.
+Once the regular split comes to an end, the top 6 teams in the LCK standings move on to the LCK playoffs.
 The seeding process used to be quite unusual, as it put a strong emphasis on the regular season performance.
-For example, a team that finished the regular split in first place was seeded directly into the finals, a second-place team gota bye to the semifinals, the next team qualified for the quarterfinals, and the next had to play in a wildcard match.
+Both the first-place team and the second-place team are directly seeded into the semifinals, with the number one seed choosing which quarterfinal winner they want to go against.
+In the quarterfinals, instead, the 3rd-place team goes up against the 6th place, with the remaining 4th and 5th place teams fighting in the other series.

 The Road to the MSI and Worlds